itripathiharsh/Sentiment_Analysis/README.md

 MentalBERT for assessing text for signs of depression.

-Persistent Data Storage: User entries are saved securely to a Google Firestore cloud database, ensuring data is never lost.
+Local Data Logging: Saves questions, responses, and analysis results to CSV and JSON files when run on your local machine.

-Historical Trend Analysis: Visualizes mood patterns and mental state scores over time with interactive charts.
+Historical Trend Analysis: Visualizes mood patterns from locally saved data.

-Secure Deployment: Deployed on Streamlit Cloud, using secrets management for both Hugging Face and Google Cloud credentials.
+Secure Deployment: Deployed on Streamlit Cloud, using secrets management for the Hugging Face API token.

 Interactive Web Interface: A clean and user-friendly UI built with Streamlit.